 About the MDSC

 In the early years, parents met in a living room to share information about their children, provide support for each other and strategize how to educate their families, schools and communities.
-More than 28 years later, the MDSC has over 3,000 members, an energetic Board of Directors, a dynamic management team, and a vision to ensure that every person with Down syndrome has the opportunity to reach his or her full potential.
+More than three decades later, the MDSC has over 3,000 members, an energetic Board of Directors, a dynamic management team, and a vision to ensure that every person with Down syndrome has the opportunity to reach his or her full potential.

 Today, the MDSC is on the cutting edge of Down syndrome advocacy at a time when an innovative, forward-thinking vision is needed.
 New non-invasive prenatal tests are changing the way Down syndrome is diagnosed, which in turn poses difficult ethical issues and raises questions about the future for the Down syndrome community.

 In these complex times, more expectant parents than ever need support and guidance to make informed decisions.
 Fortunately, the MDSC is positioned to tackle these dilemma and advocate on behalf of all people with Down syndrome, their families and loved ones.
-With 28 years of experience behind us - and a wealth of connections and expertise - we are prepared to meet these families' needs on a number of levels through longstanding, proven programs and bold new initiatives.
+With over 30 years of experience behind us - and a wealth of connections and expertise - we are prepared to meet these families' needs on a number of levels through longstanding, proven programs and bold new initiatives.

 The MDSC offers a broad array of programs to serve people with Down syndrome and their families throughout the state.
 These include: